EQWorks/common/communications/meetings.md

 Guide:
 - Add to the meeting note or its associated discussion thread with afterthoughts.
+- If applicable, share the session recording to the relevant Slack channel(s).
 - Summarize and derive actionable items from both pre-meeting and in-meeting notes.
     - Optionally create GitHub issues, Asana tasks, etc.
     - Utilize the `/notes` slash command to roll up well-formatted content to help with the summarization.